 This game still has the trappings of the first game (it even has stage changes based on the order you defeat Mavericks!) and is playable, but it's ultimately dominated by problems that would only grow worse as the series went on.

 Buyer's Guide: Originally available on SNES and later the PS1, Saturn, and PC.
-The 32-bit iterations have additional animated cutscenes and it is this version that was ported to the PC and included in the Mega Man X Collection on PS2 and Game Cube.
+The 32-bit iterations have additional animated cutscenes and it is this version that was ported to the PC and included in the Mega Man X Collection on PS2, PS4, Game Cube, and Switch.
 Don't go looking for the original cart.
 It's obscenely expensive.

 2 Cheese Pizzas Hidden by Assholes out of 5